-The CLINF Nordic Centre of Excellence investigates the effects of climate change on the prevalence of infectious diseases in humans and animals in Northern regions and predicts the impact that changed risks of infections may have on northern societies, their culture, and their economy.
-CLINF research covers the geographic area from Nuuk in Greenland to Yakutsk in eastern Siberia.
-The conditions and influencing factors for climate-sensitive infectious diseases in the North are addressed in a set of five interlinked work packages and 12 multidisciplinary research teams, that are analysing
+The CLINF Nordic Centre of Excellence investigates the effects of climate change on the prevalence of infectious diseases in humans and animals in northern regions and predicts the impact that changed risks of infections may have on northern societies, their culture, and their economy.
+CLINF research covers the geographic area from Nuuk in western Greenland to Yakutsk in eastern Siberia.
+The conditions and influencing factors for climate-sensitive infectious diseases (CSI) in the North are addressed in a set of five interlinked work packages and 12 multidisciplinary research teams, that are analysing

 - Health statistics (work package 1, WP1, Human and animal diseases in the northern Nordic Region),